moe-git-pro/envoy-proxy-setup/README.md

 This script will:
 - Generate a CA private key and certificate
-- Create a Kubernetes secret `internal-infra-ca` in the `internal-infra` namespace
+- Create a Kubernetes secret `internal-infra-ca` in the `internal-infra-app` namespace
 - Store certificates in the `certs/` directory

 ### Step 2: Deploy Resources